dem42/algo-raptor/README.md

-RunAlgo
+AlgoRaptor
 =======

-The idea of the runAlgo project is to create visualizations of famous algorithms in `d3`.
+The idea of the AlgoRaptor project is to create visualizations of famous algorithms in `d3`.

 Stepping through visualizations is an excellent and quick way to learn how an algorithm works.
 Furthermore, having seen the algorithm in action helps in remembering it.